 Praised by the Seattle Times as “a real talent here waiting to emerge” with “skillful orchestral writing, very colorful language and huge waves of sound,” Shuying Li is an award-winning composer who began her musical education in her native China.
 In her sophomore year at the Shanghai Conservatory of Music, she won a scholarship to continue her undergraduate studies at The Hartt School in Connecticut.
 She holds doctoral and master’s degrees from the University of Michigan and is a research faculty member at the Shanghai Conservatory of Music.
-She will join the faculty at Gonzaga University as Assistant Professor of Composition and Music Theory in the fall of 2020.
+In 2020, She joined the faculty at Gonzaga University as Assistant Professor of Composition and Music Theory.

 In 2017, Shuying made her Carnegie Hall debut with the Orpheus Chamber Orchestra for the premiere of the commissioned work Out Came the Sun.
 The following season, Orpheus commissioned an arrangement of Chopin’s Piano Concerto No. 2 for a collaboration with Japanese pianist Nobuyuki Tsujii that was performed more than 20 times in America and Asia.
 In addition, Shuying was one of the three resident composers in the Composer Librettist Development Program with the American Lyric Theater during the 2017–2018 season.
 In 2015, Shuying’s orchestral work, Do Not Go Gentle into That Good Night was named a winning work to participate in the New Jersey Symphony Orchestra’s Edward T. Cone Composition Institute, where it was performed by the New Jersey Symphony Orchestra under the baton of JoAnn Falletta.
 In 2013, Shuying’s orchestral work Overture to “The Siege” was selected as the winning composition in both IAWM’s Libby Larsen Prize and the Seattle Symphony’s Celebrate Asia Composition Competition, and it was given a world premiere by the Seattle Symphony.
 In 2014, Shuying’s work for band Slippery Slope won the distinguished ASCAP/CBDNA Frederick Fennell Prize.